CKVB/SIMPLE-MAIL/README.md

 # Once done you can either download the installer or use the code to run the application

+If you want a better user experience try the installer

 # Screen shot of the working application